yingfeng23/yingfeng23.github.io/_pages/grants&fundings.md

 •	Mar.
 2023. **“Institute Conference Fund”** from Institute for Digital Technologies. (£600)

 • Jun.
-2023. **“Chinese Government Award for Outstanding Self-financed Students Abroad”** from China Scholarship Council. ($6000)
+2023. **“Chinese Government Award for Outstanding Self-financed Students Abroad”** from China Scholarship Council (The highest government award granted by the Chinese government to Chinese students overseas). ($6000)